100prznt/VarioControl/README.md

 | 4    | rpm value (I)   | 4 - 20 mA                        | :heavy_multiplication_x: |
 | 5    | GND             |                                  | :heavy_check_mark:       |

 The control via the "PWM" input I have experimented with a frequency generator with various settings, unfortunately without success.
-I believe that the software implementation and a corresponding preselection of the external control is missing here.
+I believe that the software implementation and a corresponding preselection of the control type is missing here.

 #### Type